Fox Glacier Valley Walk

 From the car park walk past the toilets.
 The trail that leads you over moraine debris.
 Glacial moraines are piles of rock that have been scoured from the mountains, as the glacier bulldozed down the valley.
 These piles of rock and dead ice were left after the last glacial retreat in the 1960’s.

-Within fifty metres, you will see the first Glacier valley barrier.
+The track takes you a viewpoint, within 450m of the glacier.
 From here, you get a stunning view of the Terminal Face and the snout of the glacier with the Fox River surging from beneath the wall of ice.
 On some days, the Fox Glacier valley may be closed due to the risk of flooding, rock fall and river surges.
 This is a powerful and unpredictable environment that can quickly change.
 With only moderate rain, the river can quickly rise by a several metres.

 The Department of Conservation monitors conditions here and places the appropriate signage for your safety.
 Protect yourself by staying behind barriers and observing the signs if the barriers are in place.
 Do not try under any circumstances, to follow glacier guided groups.
 They are highly trained in this environment; they carefully manage the safety of their clients and provide them with the right equipment.
 For more information on guided trips talk to the Fox Glacier Guides.
 Their building is on the main road in the centre of the Fox Glacier Village.

 The Fox Glacier is longer than the Franz Josef Glacier, and descends slowly around a bend in a narrower valley.
 It's terminal face is about 250 metres above sea level.
 The neve or snow catchment area is bounded by Douglas Peak, and Mounts Haast, Tasman, Torres and others.
 It also gives access to the La Perouse Glacier which leads to the brooding Mt La Perouse.